 After the comment period has expired, GA EPD will consider all comments received.
 GA EPD's responses to comments and any other relevant information will be included in the final document published on https://airgeorgia.org/.

-For additional information, contact the manager of the Ambient Air Monitoring Program, DeAnna Oser at the Atlanta address, or by phone at 404-363-7000.
+For additional information, contact the Assistant Branch Chief of the Air Protection Branch, DeAnna Oser at the Atlanta address, or by phone at 404-363-7000.
 Please refer to this notice when requesting information.

 ENVIRONMENTAL PROTECTION DIVISION